-Paycheck Manager is a self-service payroll software that comes with a simple-to-use interface for processing employee pay.
-Best suited for small businesses, it features unlimited pay runs, payroll tax calculations (federal and state), paycheck printing, and real-time tax form updates.
-Paycheck Manager also offers a free online paycheck calculator and managed payroll services that include automated tax deposits and filings.
+Paycheck Manager is self-service payroll software with a simple-to-use interface for processing employee pay.
+It is best suited for small businesses and features unlimited pay runs, payroll tax calculations (federal and state), paycheck printing, and real-time tax form updates.
+Paycheck Manager also offers a free online paycheck calculator and managed payroll services, including automated tax deposits and filings.

 What We Recommend Paycheck Manager For

-Paycheck Manager can calculate federal and state payroll taxes.
+Paycheck Manager can calculate federal and state payroll taxes and generate the applicable tax forms.
 However, its DIY option doesn’t include tax deposits and filings.
-You have to handle these transactions yourself, or you can upgrade its premium service.
-Note, though, that its managed tax filings and payments only cover a small number of US states.
+You have to handle these transactions yourself, or you can upgrade to its premium service.

 In short, Paycheck Manager is best for:

-- Mom-and-pop businesses with a handful of employees: Paycheck Manager offers a low-priced payroll solution plus a three-month free trial.
-Its DIY option doesn’t cost much, but since you have to file and pay your own taxes, it’s only suitable for businesses with a few employees.
+- Mom-and-pop businesses with a handful of employees: Paycheck Manager offers a low-priced payroll solution, with fees that start at $6 per employee monthly (for its Basic service, wherein pricing decreases as your employee count increases).
+Although the DIY option doesn’t cost much, since you have to file and pay your own taxes, it’s only suitable for businesses with a few employees.

 When Paycheck Manager Would Not Be a Good Fit

-- Business owners who need a payroll solution with HR tools and support: Unlike popular payroll software like Gusto and QuickBooks Payroll, Paycheck Manager doesn’t have basic HR functionalities such as onboarding, benefits, and time and attendance software.
+- Business owners who need a payroll solution with HR tools and support: Unlike popular payroll software like Gusto and QuickBooks Payroll, Paycheck Manager doesn’t have basic HR functionalities for onboarding new hires, managing benefits, and tracking employee attendance.
 There is also limited live phone support and no dedicated representative.
-If you want more suitable options, check out our HR payroll software guide.
+Read our HR payroll software guide if you want more suitable options.

 - Companies with remote employees in different states: While Paycheck Manager can calculate payroll taxes for all states, its system is limited to only reporting in the state the employer is located.
 If you need more flexible solutions, check out our top picks for payroll services.